mattkelly/workshop-rs/src/common_concepts/variables_2.md

 }
 ```

-In this particular example, we some warnings:
+In this particular example, we get some warnings:

 ```plaintext
 $ cargo run